MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 EUR 300–900

-Physical verification audit conducted by an MPS-approved auditor.
-Includes travel to your Kenyan farm.
+Physical verification audit by MPS-approved auditor — includes travel to your Kenyan farm.
 Approximately KES 46,000–138,000.
 Larger farms with complex operations pay the higher end.

 Agrosocial Setup & Support